Welsh Manuscripts Society

-The Welsh Manuscripts Society, also known as the Society for the Publication of Ancient Welsh Manuscripts, was an organisation formed in Abergavenny, Wales, in 1837.
+The Welsh Manuscripts Society, also known as the Society for the Publication of Ancient Welsh Manuscripts, was a learned society concerned with the study and publication of early Welsh and British manuscripts.
+It was established in 1837 in Abergavenny, in the historic county of Monmouthshire in South East Wales, by six members of the Cymreigyddion y Fenni.

+History

+Thomas Price (Carnhuanawc) (1854) recorded that William Williams (1788–1855), a member of the long-established Williams family of Aberpergwm, Glamorganshire, and the eldest brother of Maria Jane Williams, suggested the establishment of the society at the third anniversary of the Cymreigyddion y Fenni, which was held on 23 and 24 November 1836 in the Free Grammar school-room of Abergavenny.

-It was led by prominent members of the clergy and other notables including Taliesin Williams.
-It had the purpose of collecting, studying, and, as a text publication society, of publishing manuscripts relating to the ancient poetry, prose and historiography of Britain and Wales.
+The society had the purpose of collecting, studying and, as a text publication society, of publishing manuscripts relating to the ancient poetry, prose and historiography of Britain and Wales.
+Thomas Price (Carnhuanawc) habitually commended the important new books that the Society published in the speeches that he delivered at the eisteddfodau of the Cymreigyddion y Fenni.

-In 1856 the society published a Welsh language grammar said to have been written by Davod Aur Edeyrn.
-Its final publication was Barddas; or, a collection of original documents, illustrative of the theology, wisdom and usages of the Bardo-Druidic system of the isle of Britain, edited and translated by Rev. John Williams (Ab Ithel).
+In 1856 the society published a Welsh language grammar which is said to have been written by Davod Aur Edeyrn.
+Its final publication was Barddas; or, a collection of original documents, illustrative of the theology, wisdom and usages of the Bardo-Druidic system of the isle of Britain, which was edited and translated by Rev. John Williams (Ab Ithel).
 The first volume appeared in 1862; and the second volume, in an incomplete form, in 1874.

-William Rees of Llandovery, Carmarthenshire, was the printer and publisher for the Welsh Manuscripts Society.
+William Rees of Llandovery, Carmarthenshire, was the printer and publisher for the society.